FakeAim/D3D-Model-Recognition/README.md

 Model Recognition is generally used to create wallhack, which allows players to become visible through walls.

-The DirectX function known as DrawIndexedPrimitive can be used with Model Recognition to produce a wallhack effect.
+The DirectX function known as DrawIndexedPrimitive (DIP) can be used with Model Recognition to produce a wallhack effect.

+The values in the header files found in the header files for these games equate to the values passed to the DIP function at run-time.